 An audit log template can be downloaded here.

-A candidate will receive the EPI ISO 50001 Lead Auditor certificate only after both
+A candidate will receive the ISO 50001 Lead Auditor certificate only after both

 - Having passed the examination; and